Home / Marketing Atlas / Reference / Concepts / Website Conversion System

 06 · Traffic source fit

-Whether the traffic Google, ads, or referrals send the page is the audience the page was built for.
+Whether the traffic from Google, ads, or referrals matches the audience the page was built for.
 Wrong-fit traffic is not a page problem.

 07 · Data integrity